mayankanand007/MusicallyChallenged/README.md

 # MusicallyChallenged
-Line following music player robot using Arduino Uno
+Black line following robot which plays music according to the gradient of black it senses.